Sparse network

 In network science, a sparse network has much fewer links than the possible maximum number of links within that network (the opposite is a dense network).
 The study of sparse networks is a relatively new area primarily stimulated by the study of real networks, such as social and computer networks.

 The notion of much fewer links is, of course, colloquial and informal.
 While a threshold for a particular network may be invented, there is no universal threshold that defines what much fewer actually means.
 As a result, there is no formal sense of sparsity for any finite network, despite widespread agreement that most empirical networks are indeed sparse.
-There is, however, a formal sense of sparsity in the case of infinite network models, determined by the behavior of the number of edges (M) and/or the average degree (k) as the number of nodes (N) goes to infinity.
+There is, however, a formal sense of sparsity in the case of infinite network models, determined by the behavior of the number of edges (L) and/or the average degree (k) as the number of nodes (N) goes to infinity.

 Definitions

 A simple unweighted network of size $N$ is called sparse if the number of links $L$ in it is much smaller than the maximum possible number of links $L_{max}$: